dod-ccpo/logz/README.md

 ### Verifying that things are working.

-This setup collects nginx logs and stores them on the server in /var/log/td-agent/atat-nginx*.log.
-To see what is going on type this into a terminal window:
+This setup collects nginx logs and stores them on the server in `/var/log/td-agent/atat-nginx*.log`.
+To see it in action, ssh to logz and type this into a terminal window:

     sudo su -
     tail -f /var/log/td-agent/atat-nginx*.log

-Then try:
+Then somewhere else, try:

     curl https://www.atat.logs/?test=12345

-and watch as the log entry appears in the window.
+and watch as the log entry appears in the logz window.